MethodsAndPractices/vsteam/.docs/Remove-VsteamWorkItemState.md

 ```PowerShell
 Get-VSTeamWorkItemState -WorkItemType Bug  -ProcessTemplate Scrum2 | Where-Object customizationType -eq "custom" | Remove-VSTeamWorkItemState -Force
 ```

-As an alternative to the first example, this removes any and all custom types from the WorkItem type "Bug" in the template named "Scrum2", and -Force is use to remove any prompt which might appear.
+As an alternative to the first example, this removes any and all custom types from the WorkItem type "Bug" in the template named "Scrum2", and -Force is used to suppress any prompt which might appear.

 ## PARAMETERS